 1. Chop the straw

 By chopping the straw, you are crushing the straws cell wall making it easier for the mycelium to access the nutrients.
 Chopping the straw makes the particle size smaller allowing more compact substrate.
 A relatively small gap of 1-2 inches between pieces of straw is like the Grand Canyon for mycelium and wastes time and energy, by minimizing air pockets you can increase yield.

 Using the methods listed above treating straw kills off any bacteria that could fight against the mycelium and prevent the mycelium from growing.

 Incubation should ideally occur at 75 degrees for about 3 weeks depending on inoculation rate.
-Bags should be places with at least a palm distance between them to prevent overheating.
-Somewhere with partial sun but shade as well is best, if it gets too hot in the bags the mycelium will die.
+Bags should be placed with at least a palm distance between them to prevent overheating.
+Somewhere with the partial sun but shade as well is best, if it gets too hot in the bags the mycelium will die.

 There are 4 parameters to be conscious of for fruiting: light, humidity, temperature, and CO2 levels.
 For most oyster mushroom species, a well-lit room at 85-90% humidity and 65 degrees is optimum.
-This can be created by being placed behind a shed with partial sun for at least 5-6 hours a day for outside growers.
+This can be created by being placed in a shed with a partial sun for at least 5-6 hours a day for outside growers.